 Pike Place Market is a tourist hotspot.
 The open-air market features all sorts of specialty shopping and it one of the most visited spots in the city.
 It’s a short 10-minute walk from Pier 66, but you’ll need a ride from Pier 91.
 There are also a number of hotels nearby if you want to stay in downtown Seattle.

 The waterfront right near Pier 66 and downtown Seattle is walkable with a large number of things to do.
 There is the Seattle Aquarium, Ye Olde Curiosity Shop, the Great Wheel and more.
 It’s all a short walk from Pier 66 and an easy way to spend a day.
-That’s not evening mentioning the great views of the water afforded from these spots.
+That’s not even mentioning the great views of the water afforded from these spots.

-The Port of Seattle has two cruise terminals, Pier 66 and Pier 91.
+As mentioned, the Port of Seattle has two cruise terminals, Pier 66 and Pier 91.

 Officially known as the Bell Street Pier Cruise Terminal at Pier 66, this cruise terminal is the “downtown” terminal.
 It’s located within walking distance of a number of hotels and attractions.
 It serves primarily Norwegian and Oceania cruise ships.
 Parking is onsite, with about 1,700 spaces.
-(More details on parking below)
+(More details on parking below.)

 Hotels Near the Seattle Port

 If you’re flying in for your cruise, it’s always a good idea to plan to arrive a day early.
-This way if anything goes awry with your flights — delays, weather, computer issues, etc. — then you still have plenty of time to get to the port on cruise day.
+This way if anything goes awry with your flights — equipment delays, weather, computer issues, etc. — then you still have plenty of time to get to the port on cruise day.